Controlled Text Generation with Natural Language Instructions

-\paragraph{d) Style Constraints:} Apart from controlling keywords, syntax, and content, it is also desirable to control the style of the output texts for more flexible controlled text generation.
-We follow the survey of \citet{jin-etal-2022-deep} and include various style constraints including the formality, politeness, humor/factual/romance style, biasedness, toxicity, and simplicity of the output texts.
-Similar to sentiment constraints, we also train a style classifier with a ``no style'' class with random sentences and collect stylized sentences from the C4 dataset to construct style constraint-text pairs.
-We use Grammarly’s Yahoo Answers Formality Corpus (GYAFC) dataset~\citep{rao-tetreault-2018-dear} for formality constraints, the politeness transfer dataset collected by \citet{madaan-etal-2020-politeness} for politeness control, the FlickrStyle stylized caption dataset~\citep{gan2017stylenet,li-etal-2018-delete} for style control of humor/factual/romance, the Wiki Neutrality Corpus~\citep{pryzant2020automatically} for biasedness control, the PWKP~\citep{zhu-etal-2010-monolingual} dataset for text simplification, and following the data collection method in \citet{tran-etal-2020-towards} for collecting offensive/non-offensive sentences from the C4 dataset.
+\paragraph{d) Style Constraints} Apart from controlling keywords, syntax, and content, it is also desirable to control the style of the generated text.
+Here, we adopt the categories outlined in \citet{jin-etal-2022-deep} that include (\textit{inter alia}) the formality, politeness, biasedness, toxicity, and simplicity of the output texts.
+Similar to sentiment constraints, we also train a style classifier with a \textsc{noStyle} class with random sentences and collect stylized sentences from the C4 dataset to construct style constraint--text pairs.
+We use Grammarly’s Yahoo Answers Formality Corpus (GYAFC) dataset~\citep{rao-tetreault-2018-dear} for formality constraints, the politeness transfer dataset collected by \citet{madaan-etal-2020-politeness} for politeness control, the FlickrStyle stylized caption dataset~\citep{gan2017stylenet,li-etal-2018-delete} for the control of style, the Wiki Neutrality Corpus~\citep{pryzant2020automatically} for biasedness control, the PWKP~\citep{zhu-etal-2010-monolingual2} dataset for text simplification, and following the data collection method in \citet{tran-etal-2020-towards} for collecting offensive/non-offensive sentences from the C4 dataset.

-\paragraph{e) Length Constraints:} Finally, we also consider the length constraint which controls the length of the output text.
-The length constraint is defined to be the number of words (measured using the Moses~\citet{koehn-etal-2007-moses} tokenizer) of the output text.
-We do not use the number of tokens under the model's tokenizer because the word count is more intuitive to both human users and the language model pre-trained on web texts.
-We consider interval-based length constraint with an interval of 5, which requires the output text to contain between 5$n$ and 5$(n+1)$ words.
-We construct length constraint-text pairs using randomly sampled sentences from C4 and the Moses tokenizer.
+\paragraph{e) Length Constraints} Finally, we also consider a constraint that controls the length of the output text.
+The length constraint is simply the number of words of the output text after tokenization (measured using the Moses~\citep{koehn-etal-2007-moses} tokenizer).
+We consider an interval-based length constraint with an interval of $5$, which requires the output text to contain between $5n$ and $5(n+1)$ words for a given integer $n$.
+We construct length constraint--text pairs using randomly sampled sentences from C4 and the Moses tokenizer.